KamranAghlami/T-Display-S3/README.md

  **Partiotion Table**:

-The 16MB flash is partitioned as follows, there are 20KBs of space allocated as `nvs` key-value storage, an `otadata` partition, and two `app` partitions defined, 2.93MBs each, so OTA updates can be supported as well.
-And finally 10.92MBs of space is allocated to the `storage` partition that is available to the user to work with.
+The 16MB flash is partitioned as follows, there are 20KBs of space allocated as `nvs` key-value storage, an `otadata` partition, and two `app` partitions defined, 2.93MBs each so that OTA updates can be supported as well.
+Finally, 10.92MBs of space is allocated to the `storage` partition available to the user to work with.

 | Name     | Type | SubType | Offset   | Size     |
 |----------|------|---------|----------|----------|